 Keep Your Weighted Blanket Clean and Fresh

 The idea of how to wash a weighted blanket might be daunting.
 But it doesn’t have to be!
-A good-quality weighted blanket is designed for easy cleaning.
+A good-quality weighted blanket is designed for easy cleaning and will let you enjoy its benefits for many years.
 Make sure you separate the sections, follow the specific care instructions, and use a mild detergent in cold water.

 Now that you know how easy a weighted blanket can be to maintain, make the jump to invest in your best night’s sleep.
 Check out Hush weighted blankets.
 They are designed to be easy to care for and offer an evenly distributed weight to give you a relaxing night of sleep.